Skip to content

 Potential Benefits Emotional security, reduced STI risk, stability, support

-Potential Risks Loss of novelty, mismatched libidos, communication breakdown
+Potential Risks Loss of novelty, mismatched libido, communication breakdown

-Who It Suits Those who value exclusivity, predictability, deep connection
+Who It Suits People valuing exclusivity, predictability, deep connection

-Who It May Not Suit People desiring non-exclusivity or varied relationship dynamics
+Who It May Not Suit Those preferring non-exclusivity or varied relationships

 Monogamy Myths vs. Facts